marekjarocinski/marekjarocinski.github.io/README.md

 ![Image](files/marek-usvisa-201805-200.jpg)

-I am a Principal Economist in the Monetary Policy Research Division at the [European Central Bank](https://www.ecb.europa.eu/).
-Currently I am on sabbatical, spending the Spring 2022 semester at the [Columbia University](https://econ.columbia.edu/).
+I am an economist working in the Monetary Policy Research Division at the [European Central Bank](https://www.ecb.europa.eu/).
+Currently I am on a secondment to the [Federal Reserve Bank of New York](https://www.newyorkfed.org/).
 The views expressed on this website are my own and do not reflect the views of any institution.

 My profiles at:
 [[Repec](https://ideas.repec.org/e/pja165.html)]